How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Steel Wool Traction:

-• The steel wool fills gaps in the damaged head, creating friction and allowing you to turn it.
+• This fills in gaps in the damaged head, improving grip and making it easier to turn.

 2. One-Way Screws